inam101001/Mistle/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mistlediagrams@gmail.com
+If you have any feedback, please reach us out at mistlediagrams@gmail.com

  <hr/>
 &nbsp;

 ![LOGO](/mistle-app/public/logotext.svg)